National Day Rally 2017: Six key takeaways

 3. HEALTH CHECK-UPS AT S$5

 From September, the Ministry of Health will offer health check-ups at S$5 for Singaporeans above age of 40.
-This is a big discount from the usual cost of S$100, PM Lee noted.
+This is a big discount from the usual cost of more than S$100, PM Lee noted.

 The move is part of the Prime Minister’s call for Singaporeans to go for regular health check-ups to manage the risk of diabetes.